Consumer Medicine Information

 If you or your child is about to be started on any new medicine, remind your doctor and pharmacist that you or your child is taking Ursodox GH.

-Tell any other doctors, dentists, and pharmacists who treat you or your child that you or your child is taking this medicine.
+doctors, dentists, and pharmacists who treat you or your child that you or your child is taking this medicine.

 If you or your child is going to have surgery, tell the surgeon or anaesthetist that you or your child is taking this medicine.